 As a basic starting point, all income you receive is taxable unless it is expressly exempted.
-Such exemptions include worker’s compensation payments and compensatory damages awarded through litigation.
+Such exemptions include worker’s compensation payments and certain compensatory damages awarded through litigation.
 However, short-term disability payments received under an insurance policy are not exempt, though you may not be liable for additional taxes on such payments if you have already borne the cost of taxation through the structure of the plan.

 Employer disability benefits